commtech/fscc-linux/README.md

 ioctl(port_fd, FSCC_SET_REGISTERS, &regs);
 ```

-NOTE: A complete example of how to do this can be found in the file
+_A complete example of how to do this can be found in the file
-      fscc-linux/examples/c/set-registers.c.
+fscc-linux/examples/c/set-registers.c._

 Use the Python API to easily set the values of any registers you need to
 modify from within Python code.